IoriBranford/dragontail-doc/docs/concept.md

 ## Interactivity

 *How are different kinds of interactivity used?
 (Action/Feedback, ST Cog, LT Cog, Emotional, Social, Cultural) What is the player doing moment-by-moment?
 How does the player move through the world?
 How does physics/combat/etc. work?
 A clear, professional-looking sketch of the primary game UX is helpful.*

+Rose of Dragontail is playable with a controller, arcade stick, or keyboard.

+Move Rose through the world with direction input.
+Enemies approach to fight Rose at set locations.
+Use action buttons to attack the enemies and direction input for grappling and defensive techniques.
+Bodies can be thrown into breakable objects and hazards to deal additional damage and leave marks on the environment.